openbce/nim/hcactl/README.md

-# MyHCA
+# hcactl

-MyHCA dependent on `libverbs` and `libudev` to provide tools &amp; lib for the information of HCAs:
+hcactl dependent on `libverbs` and `libudev` to provide tools &amp; lib for the information of HCAs:

-* lshca: a command line to list HCA information
+* hcactl: a command line to list HCA information
-* libhca: a library to get HCA information

 ## Install